 No. Donation costs nothing for the donor or the donor’s family.
 While the family will receive a hospital bill for any lifesaving efforts that took place for their family loved one, if that patient dies and becomes a donor, all charges related to the donation process are billed to the organ, eye or tissue recovery agency.

 There can be an open casket funeral, viewing or other standard memorial after donation.
 The donor is treated with utmost respect and dignity.
 The recovery of organs and tissues is conducted under standard, sterile conditions in an operating room, and the body is fully reconstructed once organs and tissues are removed.
 The family will make the funeral arrangements in the usual fashion.
 All funeral costs remain the responsibility of the family.
-Any costs that may be associated with donation are paid for by the organ, eye or tissue recovery agency.

 In general, the TV and movie industry sensationalize and distort information about donation and transplantation.
 Remember these mediums are designed to entertain audiences and are not the best way to learn the facts about any particular subject.

 There is no evidence of such activity ever occurring in the United States.
-According to the National Organ Transplant Act of 1984, it is illegal to buy or sell human organs in the U.S. Violators are subject to fines and imprisonment.
+According to the National Organ Transplant Act of 1984, it is illegal to buy or sell human organs in the United States.
+Violators are subject to fines and imprisonment.
 In addition, a national governing body reviews every organ donation and transplant.
 Strict regulations prevent any type of "black market" existence in the United States, and the World Health Organization, among others, has strongly condemned such practices abroad.

 Living donation is when a living person donates an organ or part of an organ to another person.
 The living donor may be a relative, friend, spouse or in-law.
 Or, the donor may be a stranger that has volunteered to help someone else.
 Living donation usually involved one of these organs: a segment of the liver, the lobe of one lung, a kidney, or a portion of the pancreas.
 Living donation is an alternative for individuals awaiting organ transplantation from a deceased donor.